MagsMagnoli/slack-bot/README.md

-# Slack Read Only Channels
+# Slack Bot

-A simple slack bot that removes messages posted in channels marked as read only
+A simple slack bot

 ## Setup

 - Clone repository
-- Convert `config/channels.example.json` to `config/channels.json` and seed with any channel ids as necessary
 - Run the bot with `npm start`